Fourth Street Clinic helps homeless Utahans improve their health and quality of life by providing high quality health care and support services.

 Fourth Street Clinic

 Fourth Street Clinic was founded in 1988 as a triage clinic staffed with one part-time nurse who relied heavily on hospitals for patient treatments.
-Today, with a staff of 50 and a volunteer network of more than 150, Fourth Street Clinic is a comprehensive health care home that serves 3,783 homeless men, women and children with 22,300 primary care, behavioral health and specialty care visits.
-Fourth Street Pharmacy dispenses 44,600 medications annually.
+Today, with a staff of 50 and a volunteer network of more than 150, Fourth Street Clinic is an AAAHC Patient Centered Medical Home that serves 4,200 homeless men, women and children with 25,000 medical, mental health, substance abuse, dental, and case management visits.
+The ALSAM Foundation Pharmacy at Fourth Street Clinic dispenses 54,000 medications annually.
 By increasing homeless Utahns' access to primary care, Fourth Street Clinic is a major partner in ending homelessness, promoting community health, and achieving across-the-board health care savings.